top of page

 Onstage

-Mariah has recently appeared with Pacific Opera Project, Overtone Industries, Lyric Opera of Orange County, and sings with Tonality Choir in Los Angeles.
-Recent opera credits include Papagena in Mozart's The Magic Flute, Bizet's Carmen, Tchaikovsky's Iolanta, and Donizetti's L'elisir d'amore.
-Mariah has performed roles such as Soeur Constance in Dialogues des Carmélites, Laetitia in The Old Maid and the Thief, Lauretta in Gianni Schicci, and scenes as Susanna in Le Nozze di Figaro, Adina in L'elisir d'amore, Manon in Manon, Despina in Così fan tutte, as well as Cage's Europera 5 and Blitzstein's Regina.
-Mariah placed 2nd in the NATS-LA Collegiate Auditions Graduate Division in 2021, participated in SongFest as a Young Artist where she workshopped with luminaries such as Jake Heggie in 2019, attended the American Institute of Musical Studies (AIMS) Opera Studio in Graz where she sang under the baton of Marzio Conti and worked with Alfonse Anderson, sang in Hawaii Performing Arts Festival in Pergolesi's Stabat Mater and Puccini's Suor Angelica in 2017, the University of Miami Frost School of Music's summer program in Salzburg in 2016, and toured with the Loyola Marymount University choruses in France in 2015.
-Mariah completed her solo thesis recital at Loyola Marymount University in 2018 where she was a member of vocal ensembles such as The Consort Singers and The Sinatra Opera Workshop.
+Stage credits include Gianetta in Cagnoni's Don Bucefalo, Sophie in Terrence McNally's Master Class, Papagena in Mozart's The Magic Flute in Pacific Opera Project's video game-themed"#Superflute", Polyxena in O-Lan Jones' Cynossema, Soeur Constance in Dialogues des Carmélites, Laetitia in The Old Maid and the Thief, Lauretta in Gianni Schicci, Adina in L'elisir d'amore, Manon in Manon, Despina in Così fan tutte, and more.
+Mariah placed 2nd in the NATS-LA Collegiate Auditions Graduate Division, participated in SongFest as a Young Artist, attended the American Institute of Musical Studies (AIMS) Opera Studio in Graz, Hawaii Performing Arts Festival as a featured soloist in Pergolesi's Stabat Mater and Puccini's Suor Angelica, the University of Miami Frost School of Music's summer program in Salzburg, and toured with the Loyola Marymount University choruses in France.
+During her time at LMU she was a member of vocal ensembles such as The Consort Singers and The Sinatra Opera Workshop, and was a member of The Opera Institute during her time at BCCM.

 Offstage

-Adjacently from singing, Mariah maintains a balance between her work as an arts and nonprofit professional.
-She has excelled academically and professionally, where she was awarded 'Music Department Program Scholar' at LMU and the 'Outstanding Creative Activity' Commencement Award at BCCM for her writing about the unknown Filipina singer Jovita Fuentes and the notion of resilience.
-She strives to use her voice and diverse skillset to uplift and advocate for creative outlets in her communities.
+Outside of singing, Mariah maintains a balance between her work as a data consultant, travel, being a dog mom, family, and dance.
+She has excelled academically and professionally, and was awarded 'Music Department Program Scholar' at LMU, as well as the 'Outstanding Creative Activity' Graduate Commencement Award at BCCM, for her writing on Filipina soprano Jovita Fuentes and the notion of resilience.
+As a multi-hyphenate professional, she strives to use her voice, unique skillsets, and lived experience to be an example for her communities and uplift others on their journey.

 bottom of page